tiny-dancer/notes/runiac_origin_story.md.1.md

 To accomplish this mission, we knew we would need to have a cloud platform capable of securing and enabling 3,000 cloud accounts across each major cloud provider.
 1,000 gcp projects, 1,000 aws accounts, and 1,000 azure subscriptions.

-## How it began: we're on the right path
+## The Beginning: On the right path

 The year was 2018 and talk about enterprise public cloud adoption was shifting to a reality.
 Starting at this time we had the benefit of learning from the prior 10 years of other fortune 500 company's cloud journeys.
 This led to public cloud principals of everything as code, friction-less developer experience and no human changes in production.